-ENTER THE CONVERSATION: ART OF WOMEN'S RIGHTS A Behind-the-scenes look at the Molly Brown House Museum's New Exhibit March 1 + 7-8pm + Virtual Free for members + \$10 non-members As women began their uphill struggle to win the right to vote, they often attended clubs and tea parties.
+Enter the Conversation: Art of Women's Rights A Behind-the-scenes look at the Molly Brown House Museum's New Exhibit March 1 + 7-8pm + Virtual Free for members + \$10 non-members As women began their uphill struggle to win the right to vote, they often attended clubs and tea parties.
 It was at these gatherings that they would discuss important social concerns and organize for change.
 For artist Melody Epperson's upcoming exhibit at the Molly Brown House Museum, she has created an imagined tea party and has "invited" sixteen key suffragists.
 Her painted portraits will be displayed on the tea parlor tables and will include women like Alice Paul, Sojourner Truth, and Elizabeth Cady Stanton.
 Other famous figures are symbolically brought to the tables as well.
 Imagine the conversations between Sojourner Truth and Ruth Bader Ginsberg!
 Those touring the exhibit are invited to imagine what these attendees might be discussing.
 What are the important issues of yesterday and today that warrant their attention?
-Exhibit on Display from 3/1/2021-3/14/2021 EMPOWERED BY PLACE: EL CHAPULTAPEC March 4 + 7-8pm + FREE + Virtual Empowered by Place is a conversation about how Denver's historic places play an important role in our present.
+Exhibit on Display from March 1, 2021 through March 14, 2021 Empowered by Place: El Chapultepec March 4 + 7-8pm + FREE + Virtual Empowered by Place is a conversation about how Denver's historic places play an important role in our present.
 Fueled by current issues, we'll unpack some of the pressing issues by discussing with local experts and encouraging our audience to take part in the dialogue.
 Join us every other month to be part of conversation.
-For this program we will explore the history of El Chapultapec with KUVO Jazz's Music Director Arturo Gómez.
+For this program we will explore the history of El Chapultepec with KUVO Jazz's Music Director Arturo Gómez.
 We will talk about this historic business and discuss how Denver's historic music venues are faring.
-SCOUT SATURDAYS March 6 + 9:30, 9:45, and 10am \$12 per Scout + \$6 per adult Discover the past with Scout Saturdays at the Molly Brown House Museum.
-Uncover the story of Margaret Brown and life in early Colorado through a specialized selfguided tour, a goody bag, and an optional interactive digital program!
-This program will help Junior Girl Scouts earn their Playing the Past badge.

-HOMESCHOOL DAYS: EXPLORATION AND SURVIVAL March 9 + 9:30-11:30am \$12/Student + \$5/Adult (one adult free) Homeschool Days at the Molly Brown House Museum offer non-traditional students an unique opportunity to experience the museum and its programs.
+To purchase tickets to upcoming events visit: historicdenver.org Homeschool Days: Exploration and Survival March 9 + 9:30-11:30am \$12/Student + \$5/Adult (one adult free) Homeschool Days at the Molly Brown House Museum offer non-traditional students an unique opportunity to experience the museum and its programs.
 Explore history from the point of view of the people who explored and survived in our state.
 Using primary and secondary sources, along with artifacts/replicas, explore the lives of miners, indigenous people, fur trappers, and pioneers to gain a greater understanding of what life what like in early Colorado.